Kona Process 153 CR 27.5 Review

 The Santa Cruz Bronson is an intriguing comparison to the Process.
 It also sports 27.5" wheels and has 150mm of rear and 160mm of front wheel travel.
 It boasts a similarly aggressive geometry although it has a slightly slacker head tube angle and marginally shorter reach measurement.
 The Bronson is capable of getting as aggressive as you want on the descents, though it feels a bit more nimble in tight terrain and at lower speeds.
 It doesn't have quite the same playful vide of the Process, though it scoots uphill a little more easily than the Kona thanks to the supportive VPP suspension platform and the fact that it weighs nearly a full pound less.
 The Carbon S model we tested comes with an impressive and shred-ready build at $5,199.

 The Editor's Choice Award-winning Ibis Ripmo is hands down our favorite long-travel trail bike.
-The 29-inch wheeled Ripmo has 145mm of rear and 160mm of front wheel travel and very similar geometry numbers to the Process.
+The 29-inch wheeled Ripmo has 147mm of rear and 160mm of front wheel travel and very similar geometry numbers to the Process.
 It has a much more well-rounded performance, however, and a very automatic feel that is impressively comfortable in all situations.
 It charges downhill just as hard and feels notably more energetic, lively, and maneuverable.
-At 29 lbs and 7 oz, the Ripmo is over 2 lbs lighter and it climbs better than any long travel bike we've tested.
-If you're looking for a long-travel trail bike that can do it all well, we don't think it gets much better than the Ibis Ripmo.
+It also climbs better than any long travel bike we've tested.
+If you're looking for a long-travel trail bike that can do it all well, we don't think it gets much better than the Ibis Ripmo V2.

 The CR in the Process 153 CR refers to the carbon fiber frame.
 In this case, the front triangle and seat stays are made of Kona DH Carbon and the chainstays are crafted from 6061 aluminum.
 The 153 is a reference to the bike's 153mm of rear-wheel travel that has been paired with a 160mm travel fork.
 The frame design has a very clean look and aesthetic with a slightly swooping top tube and a very low standover height.
 Kona has employed their Beamer suspension platform which is a linkage driven single pivot design.
 The main pivot is attached at the base of the seat tube directly above the bottom bracket, there are two pivots at the bottom of the seat stays just above and forward of the rear axle, and the beefy rocker link is attached to a trunnion-mounted shock mid-way up and slightly in front of the seat tube.
 The frame features internal cable routing, integrated down tube protection, and space for a water bottle within the front triangle.